 In September 1997, the IMO adopted MARPOL 73/78 Annex VI "Regulations for the prevention of Air Pollution" (or Annex VI) to MARPOL to address air pollution from ships.
 Annex VI came into force on May 19, 2005.
-It applies to all ships, fixed and floating drilling rigs and other floating platforms and sets limits on sulfur oxide and nitrogen oxide emissions from ship exhausts, and prohibits deliberate emissions of ozone depleting substances, such as chlorofluoro carbons.
+It applies to all ships, fixed and floating drilling rigs and other floating platforms and sets limits on sulfur oxide and nitrogen oxide emissions from ship exhausts, and prohibits deliberate emissions of ozone depleting substances, such as chlorofluorocarbons (CFC).
 Annex VI also includes a global cap on sulfur content of fuel oil and allows for special areas to be established with more stringent controls on sulfur emissions.
 The certification requirements for Annex VI depend on size of the vessel and time of periodical classification survey.
 Ships weighing more than 400 gross tons and engaged in international voyages involving countries that have ratified the conventions, or ships flying the flag of those countries, are required to have an International Air Pollution Prevention Certificate (or an IAPP Certificate).
 Annex VI has been ratified by some but not all IMO member states.
 Annex VI came into force in the United States on January 8, 2009, and the U.S. Coast Guard issues IAPP Certificates.
 All the vessels in our Fleet have been issued with IAPP Certificates.

 On July 1, 2010 amendments to Annex VI to the MARPOL Convention that require progressively stricter limitations on sulfur emissions from ships proposed by the United States, Norway and other IMO member states took effect.
 Beginning on January 1, 2012, fuel used to power ships may contain no more than 3.5% sulfur.
-This cap will then decrease progressively until it reaches 0.5% by January 1, 2020.
-However, in Emission Control Areas (or ECAs), limitations on sulfur emissions require that fuels contain no more than 1% sulfur and was further reduced to 0.1% as of January 1, 2015.
-For example, in August 2012, the North American ECA became enforceable.
-The Baltic Sea and the North Sea have also been designated ECAs.
-The North American ECA includes areas subject to the exclusive sovereignty of the United States and Canada.
-Consequently, in August 2012, when the North American ECA became effective, the sulfur limit in marine fuel was capped at 1%, which is the capped amount for all other ECA areas since July 1, 2010.
-The amendments also establish new tiers of stringent nitrogen oxide emissions standards for new marine engines, depending on their date of installation.
+This cap will then decrease to 0.5% by January 1, 2020 subject to IMO review on availability of 0.50% sulfur fuels which has to be completed by 2018.
+However, as of July 1, 2010 in Emission Control Areas (or ECAs), limitations on sulfur emissions require that fuels contain no more than 1% sulfur and his cap was further reduced to 0.1% as of January 1, 2015.
+In fact, the EPA released a penalty policy for violations of the sulfur fuel standard and related provisions for ships on January 16, 2015, which applies to violations of the international standards for sulfur emissions from ships that went into effect on January 1, 2015.
+In August 2012, the North American ECA became enforceable.
+The Baltic Sea and the North American ECA became effective, the sulfur limit in marine fuel was capped at 1.0%, which was the capped amount for all other ECAs (Baltic Sea ECA and North Sea ECA) since July 1, 2010.
+In January 1, 2014 when the US Caribbean ECA is reduced to 0.1%.
+The amendments also establish new tiers of stringent nitrogen oxide emissions standards for marine engines installed in new vessels, having keel laying on or after January 1, 2016 and sailing within North American and US Caribbean ECAs.
 Further, the European directive 2005/33/EC, which became effective January 1, 2010, bans the use of fuel oils containing more than 0.1% sulfur by mass by any merchant vessel while at berth in any EU country.
 Our vessels have achieved compliance, where necessary, by being arranged to burn gas only in their boilers when alongside.
-Marine Gas Oil and Low Sulfur Marine Gas Oil, or MGO and LSMGO, respectively, have been purchased as the only fuel for the Diesel Generators.
+Marine Gas Oil and Low Sulfur Marine Gas Oil, or MGO and LSMGO, respectively, have been purchased as the only be being arranged to burn gas only in their boilers when alongside.
+Marine Gas Oil